twoesplease/100-days-of-code/log.md

   * Added transactions to each individual budget's page

 **Thoughts**:
 Didn't make as much progress as I would have hoped today, but I can feel myself getting faster.
-I tried to paginate the transactions on the individual budget page will the will\_paginate gem like I learned yesterday in the Hartl Rails tutorial](https://www.railstutorial.org/book/basic\_login), but I think I need more than 30 transactions in order to do that.
+I tried to paginate the transactions on the individual budget page will the will\_paginate gem like I learned yesterday in the [Hartl Rails tutorial](https://www.railstutorial.org/book/basic_login), but I think I need more than 30 transactions in order to do that.
 I also need to get into better habits of writing tests!

 On my lunch break today I also made it through 10 exercises/chapters in [Learn Ruby the Hard Way](https://learnrubythehardway.org/) as I have a goal to read back through that one this week.